input-output-hk/io-sim/README.md

 / reviewer that no tricky error handling is done in that section of the code base.

-`IOSim` exposes a detailed trace, which can be enhanced by labelling threads, or mutable variables, tracing `Dynamic` values (which can be recovered from the trace) or simple `String` based tracing.
-Although its agnostic with respect to the logging framework, it worked for us particularly well using [contra-tracer][contra-tracer].
-It has been used to develop, test and debug a complex, highly-concurrent, distributed system ([ouroboros-network][ouroboros-network]), in particular
+`IOSim` exposes a detailed trace, which can be enhanced by labeling threads, or mutable variables, tracing `Dynamic` values (which can be recovered from the trace), or simple `String` based tracing.
+Although it's agnostic concerning the logging framework, it worked for us particularly well using [contra-tracer][contra-tracer].
+It has been used to develop, test, and debug a complex, highly concurrent, distributed system ([ouroboros-network][ouroboros-network]), in particular

 * write network simulations, to verify a complex networking stack;